-The team at San Digital has extensive experience developing apps for mobile devices, smartwatches, and smart TVs; using native and hybrid technologies (and everything in-between!) including using Rust for complex comms.
+San Digital has extensive experience developing apps for mobile devices, smartwatches, and smart TVs; using native and hybrid technologies such as Swift UI and React Native.

 The first, second and third question in the process of developing a mobile app is “do you really need an app?”
 Reasons I’ve heard why companies believe they need an app include:

 - Our customers spend hours each day on mobile apps.

 - Our customers will think we’re behind the times.

 - Our marketing department needs more data.